cjj826/LegalAgentBench/README.md

 LegalAgentBench includes 17 corpora from real-world legal scenarios and provides 37 tools for interacting with external knowledge.
 We designed a scalable task construction framework and carefully annotated 300 tasks.
 These tasks span various types, including multi-hop reasoning and writing, and range across different difficulty levels, effectively reflecting the complexity of real-world legal scenarios.

-# ⚡️ Update

-🔥🔥 News: 2024/12/17: We released the first version of the [full paper](xxx).

 ## 🧩 Characteristic

 - **Focus on Authentic Legal Scenarios:** LegalAgentBench is the first dataset to evaluate LLM agents in legal scenarios.
 It requires LLMs to demonstrate a solid understanding of legal principles, enabling them to appropriately select and utilize tools to solve complex legal problems.
 This represents a significant step forward in advancing the application of LLM agents in legal scenarios.